jsta/NEON-DC-DataLesson-Hackathon/_posts/sampleLessons/2015-10-10-work-with-NDVI-daylength.md

     #write the geotiff - change overwrite=TRUE to overwrite=FALSE if you want to
     #make sure you don't overwrite your files!
     writeRaster(new,"new","GTiff", overwrite=TRUE)

-    ## Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'writeRaster' for signature '"function", "character"'

 #Step 2